BarsMonster/Lab3-Sans/README.md

 Double-storey g is transplanted from Source Sans 3, with corrected scaling and spacing.
 Only Roman variant is transplanted.
 Italic is single-storey, and supposed to be closer to handwriting, therefore one should use regular Inter font for Italic.

 Stroke width of Source Sans 3 is incompatible for Light and ExtraLight weights, so these are omitted.
+For all other weights stroke width is just a tiny bit smaller.
+It might be possible to fix it by using custom weight from donor font, but this is probably for the future if ever needed.

 This should be considered a live demo until (eventually and hopefully) Inter implements double-storey g variation (https://github.com/rsms/inter/issues/539).